Easter for Kids

 Easter, a joyous occasion for Christians globally, celebrates the resurrection of Jesus Christ, symbolizing life's triumph over death.
 This holiday honors his sacrifice and is a testament to his love.
 While Easter eggs, bunnies, and chocolate are common symbols worldwide, the date of Easter varies.
 Most Western churches observe it on the first Sunday after the first full moon following the spring equinox, connecting with global spring celebrations.
 Eastern Orthodox churches, using a different calculation, often celebrate Easter later.

-Many Easter traditions, such as Lenten observances, carnivals, egg exchanges, festive meals, decorating, egg hunts, Passion Plays, and Easter parades, are shared across cultures.
-However, individual countries also have unique customs.
-Explore our resources to discover how Easter is celebrated around the world.
+Many Easter traditions are shared across cultures — Lenten observances, carnivals, egg exchanges, festive meals, egg decorating, egg hunts, Passion Plays, and Easter parades.
+However, individual countries also have unique customs that make easter traditions around the world wonderfully diverse.
+Explore our country-by-country guides below to discover how Easter is celebrated around the globe.

 Many German families decorate Easter trees with colorful eggs, and children participate in egg hunts organized in homes and community spaces.
 Regions such as Bavaria and Lower Saxony are particularly known for preserving traditional celebrations and festive markets.